virtimus/GoxTradingBot/README.md

 1. Copy files from github to Your local storage.
 2. Configure background.js according to above specs
 3. Run Chrome and goto "chrome://extensions/" url
-4. Click on "Read extension without package" and choose Your local folder
+4. Click on (developer mode) "Read extension without package" and choose Your local folder

 Changes: